danialgoodwin/android-widget-rolodexview/README.md

         @Override
         public int getItemCount() {
             // Hackish: This is set to INT_MAX so that user has a lot of free space to move around to
-            // make the view wappear as infinite.
+            // make the view appear as infinite.
 This should be improved. return Integer.MAX_VALUE;
         }